Why Your Anthem Unit Freezes Up & Henderson Heat Pump Repair is Required

 Ice forms when evaporator coil temperatures drop below 32°F. In a properly functioning R-410A system, evaporator coil temperatures typically stay between 40 and 45°F. This allows the refrigerant to absorb heat efficiently without freezing condensation.

 When refrigerant pressure drops, the coil temperature falls with it.
 In R-410A systems, when pressure drops below roughly 118 PSI, coil temperatures fall below freezing.
-Even a low indoor humidity of 15–20 percent will condense on that coil and freeze immediately.
+Even a low indoor humidity of 15–20% will condense on that coil and freeze immediately.

 Once freezing begins, ice insulates the coil, reducing heat absorption.
 That makes the coil even colder.
-More moisture freezes.
-The system enters a destructive cycle that worsens with every cooling cycle.
+This, in turn, can lead to even more moisture freezes.
+Then, the system enters a destructive cycle that worsens with every cooling cycle.

 Henderson systems are particularly vulnerable because they run 12–16 hours per day during the summer.
 That extended runtime places constant stress on refrigerant joints, valves, and connections where leaks typically develop.

 Airflow restrictions create the same freezing result even when refrigerant levels are correct.
 The evaporator coil depends on a steady supply of warm indoor air to maintain safe temperatures.
-When airflow drops, coil temperature drops.
+When airflow drops, the coil temperature drops along with it.

-Dirty filters are the most common cause.
-Desert dust and fine caliche particles clog filters much faster than manufacturer schedules assume.
-A filter rated for 90 days can become restricted in 30–45 days under Henderson conditions.
+Dirty filters are the most common cause of this.
+Desert dust and fine caliche particles clog filters much faster than manufacturer schedules may lead you to believe.
+A filter rated for 90 days can become restricted in as little as 30–45 days under Henderson conditions.

 Blocked return vents, closed interior doors, and collapsed attic duct sections further restrict airflow.
-In Anthem homes where attic temperatures reach 140–150°F, duct degradation can occur without visible warning signs until icing appears.
+In Anthem homes where attic temperatures reach 140–150°F, duct degradation can occur without visible warning signs until, of course, icing appears.

 A freezing attic.

 Desert dust that bypasses filtration accumulates on evaporator coils over time.
-This buildup acts as insulation, reducing heat transfer.
-To compensate, the coil runs colder and eventually drops below freezing even if airflow and refrigerant charge are near normal.
+This dust buildup acts as a kind of insulation, reducing heat transfer.
+To compensate, the coil runs colder and eventually drops below freezing.
+This can happen even if airflow and refrigerant charge are near normal.

 Blower motor issues can produce the same result.
 Prolonged heat weakens motors and degrades capacitors.
 Even if the blower continues running, reduced motor speed lowers airflow volume.
 This allows the coil temperature to fall into the freezing range.